 Core funding for the agreement in the amount of $967,000 was supplied by the Nature Fund with additional funding provided by the Echo Foundation and McLean Foundation.
 The Nature Conservancy of Canada performed the initial field work that supported the Georgian Bay Land Trust’s work on the project.
-Named for the watershed it protects, the Tadenac Conservation Initiative preserves a regional biodiversity hotspot and contributes to Canada’s target of protecting 17 per cent of lands and inland waters by 2020, according to the release.
+Named for the watershed it protects, the Tadenac Conservation Initiative preserves a regional biodiversity hotspot and contributes to Canada’s target of protecting 17 per cent of lands and inland waters by 2020, according to the trust.
 The eastern Georgian Bay area is recognized by UNESCO for its habitat, which supports the largest diversity of reptile and amphibian species in Canada.

 “This project enshrines the largest private landholding on the eastern Georgian Bay coast as a permanent sanctuary for nature,” said Bill Lougheed, executive director of the Georgian Bay Land Trust.
 “It protects the aquatic and terrestrial habitats of one of the most diverse and ecologically intact places on the coast.”